sammydeprez/MLOpsTalk/README.md

 ## MLOps Talk
-Credits to Henk Boelman (MSFT) for the data, training & scoring script.

 The code within this repository gives you a small example how to build & deploy an ML model with the Azure ML v1 SDK.
 Note: v2 is in Preview and nothing of this code will work anymore